DesyncTheThird/corne-keymap/readme.md

 Many common strings are inward rolls on right hand, e.g.; `[]`, `()`, `{}`, `^{}`, `_{}`, `!()`, `?()`; right hand also duplicated on Symbol and Program layers.

+The `Select` macro selects the current word.
+Pressing it again will select the current line.
+The two directional `Select` macros select in the indicated directions from the current cursor position.
+Pressing/holding the keys will extend the selection one word at a time; activating the opposite macro will retract the selection instead.

+Holding `LCTL` on this layer covers the bottom row with: `Redo`, `Undo`, `Cut`, `Copy`, and `Paste` shortcuts (i.e. overlays the bottom row only of the [Control Overlay](#control-overlay)).

 Activating both `Data` and `Program` layers will activate the `Edit` layer on top to allow for quick navigation.
 This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.

 See also the [Edit Overlay](#edit-overlay), accessible by holding the right thumb home key.